FHA Loan For Investment Property: A Complete Guide

 Purchase A Fixer-Upper With An FHA 203(k) Loan

-As mentioned earlier, FHA loans have minimum property requirements, but FHA 203(k) loans allow FHA home buyers to buy homes that fail to meet the FHA’s minimum property standards.
+FHA loans have minimum property requirements, but FHA 203(k) loans allow FHA home buyers to buy homes that fail to meet the FHA’s minimum property standards.
 With an FHA 203(k) loan, you can bundle the cost of repairing the home into the mortgage.
-Again, you’ll have to live in at least 1 unit of the home, but FHA 203(k) loans work for properties with up to 4 units, like standard FHA loans.

 Refinance Your FHA Loan

-A different type of home loan may allow you to turn a primary residence into an investment property and improve your loan terms.
-You may end up with a lower interest rate and monthly mortgage payment.
-If you have more than 20% equity in your home, you may be able to remove private mortgage insurance (PMI) during the refinance.
+This may allow you to turn a primary residence into an investment property and also improve your loan terms.
+For instance, you may end up with a lower interest rate and monthly mortgage payment.
+If you have more than 20% equity in your home, you’ll be able to remove private mortgage insurance (PMI) upon refinancing to a conventional mortgage.

 The Bottom Line: In Rare Situations, You Can Buy A Rental Property With An FHA Loan